marick/structural-typing/README.md

 ## Oh, by the way

-You can check simple values:
+You can check simple values, and you don't have to use a type name:

 ```clojure
 user=> (built-like string?
 5)
 Value should be `string?`; it is `5`
 => nil
 ```

-That's not really the point of the library, though.

 ## For more details